 Advantages of a targeted resume

-Finding the perfect job can be an exhausting and overwhelming experience.
-Considering that there are over 250 resumes submitted for each job vacancy It could appear that the chances aren’t in your favour.
-However, there’s an option to make your application stick out: write an effective resume.
+Finding the perfect job could be a very exhausting and overwhelming experience.
+Considering that there are over 250 resumes submitted for each job vacancy, it may look like the odds aren’t yours.
+But there’s a way to make your application stand out: create a specific resume.

 Key Takeaways